srlabs/phink/README.md

 Job is done!
 Please, don't matter the backtrace below/above 🫡
 ```

+#### List of samples
+You can find various sample ink! smart-contracts in the `sample/` directory.
+For detailed descriptions of these samples and
+instructions on how to instrument them for testing with Phink, please refer to the [sample's README](sample/README.md)
+file.

 ## Features and upcoming ideas

 - [x] Integration of a custom runtime, using a generic one by default